BurnIsBliss/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-JavaScript game on browser console
+JavaScript game on browser console.

-// add the assignment info here reminder give a proper description
+A Rock-Paper-Scissors game on the browser console using JavaScript.
+This is my very first JavaScript program.